sbadredd/semantic-pascal-part/README.md

 ## Motivation for the New Feature Set

 Previous works featurized the bounding boxes using the object class predictions produced by an object detector trained on the PASCAL-Part dataset [[Donadello et al., 2017](https://arxiv.org/abs/1705.08968); [van Krieken et al., 2019](https://arxiv.org/abs/1908.04700)].
 However, this meant that the NeSy model only corrected the predictions of the detector.
-To increase the difficulty of the task, we generate the feature vectors using latent vectors of 1024 features, which are produced by intermediate layers of a pre-trained FasterRCNN model (specifically, the backbone + ROIPooler + box head).
+To increase the difficulty of the task, we generate the feature vectors using latent vectors of 1024 features, which are produced by intermediate layers of a pre-trained FasterRCNN model (specifically, the backbone + ROIPooler + box head as described in [Ren et al., 2017](https://arxiv.org/abs/1506.01497)).
 This means that the NeSy model must learn the final layers of the object classifier as well.

 For those interested in an object detector architecture trained end-to-end without any pre-training, please refer to [Manigrasso et al., 2021](https://arxiv.org/abs/2107.01877).